 Surface water runoff drainage systems shall be designed to handle all runoff generated within the subdivision by a ten-year three-hour storm and routing of water generated by a 100-year, 72-hour storm.
-Such systems shall be designed and installed by the developer according to the Standard Specifications.
+Such systems shall be designed and installed by the developer according to the Sandy City Standard Specifications and Details for Municipal Construction.